 Note: For the purposes of this section, "media" refers to still images and videos; audio cannot be added to the Media Bin as it would need to be organized via the Audio Bin.

-The Media Bin is divided into two sections: the Outline View which lists your Media Playlists and Folders on the left and the Detail View listing the contents of those Playlists on the right.
+The Media Bin is divided into two sections: the Outline View which lists your Media Playlists and Folders on the left and the Detail View showing the contents of those Playlists on the right.
 Click and drag the divider between the sections to resize the two sections.
 Click and drag the divider across the top of the Media Bin to make it larger or smaller.

 The left side of the Media Bin allows you to have multiple Media Playlists to help organize your media.
 Add Smart Playlists to have ProPresenter automatically reflect the contents of a folder on your computer, and add Playlist Folders to help organize your Media Playlists.